schuttep/ECE-445-Senior-Design-Project/Danny/README.md

 # 2026-04-10 - Tile PCB Soldering
 In our project, the tiles of the chess board are going to be individual black/white PCBs with a Hall Effect sensor underneath each one.
 These tile PCBs arrived and we began soldering them.
 Each tile has a few components to add.
 My task was to solder soem of these components to these boards.

+# 2026-04-21 - Completed Single Board
+We fully assembled our first board.
+All the tiles were put in place and the wiring was completed.
+Next steps will be to work on the software to get a working game between the assembled board and our demo website where we can send and receive moves as an "opponent".

+# 2026-04-22 - Debugging Display + FEN Reading
+Spent time debugging issues with the display and how FEN strings were being read and interpreted on the board.
+The display was not updating correctly after moves, so traced through the code to see where the breakdown was happening between receiving the FEN string and rendering the board state.
+Adjusted parts of the logic to correctly read FENs from the ADCs.
+Also worked on making sure the display properly reflects invalid moves and resets correctly when needed.
+Screen was also rotated incorrectly, so fixed it to face the player.

+# 2026-04-23 - Mock Demo + Working Single Board Game
+Held our mock demo with our TA to simulate how the full system will function during presentation.
+During the demo there was a slight hiccup that prevented us from fully being able to show the working single board.
+After the demo we worked more and realized we were reading an incorrect MAC address for the board to be able to properly interface with the university WiFi.
+At this point we successfully got a single board fully working with move detection, validation, and display updates.
+The board can now detect piece movement, verify legality using our move checking logic, and update the display accordingly.
+It also correctly displays checkmates as well.
+This was a big milestone because it shows that the core gameplay loop works on one board.
+Focus moving forward will be first on printing, soldering, and assembling a second board.
+Then we will shift focus to syncing two boards together over WiFi and polishing the overall user experience on the displays for the final demo.